 Audit readiness

-Workers’ comp is commonly audited against actual payroll and job duties.
+Workers' comp is commonly audited against actual payroll and job duties.
 A clean process prevents surprises.
-See: premium-audit and contractor-class-codes
+See compliance for premium audit prep and contractor class codes.

 Bid and compliance requirements (COI + endorsements)